GiulioArantes/e-commerce/README.md

 If you'd like to contribute, feel free to open an issue or submit a pull request!

----

-## 🐛 Reporting Bugs or Suggesting Improvements
+> 🐛 Reporting Bugs or Suggesting Improvements: </br>

-If you find any bugs or have suggestions to improve the project, open an issue on GitHub.
+> If you find any bugs or have suggestions to improve the project, open an issue on GitHub.

----

-## 📄 License
+### 📄 License

 This project is under the MIT license.
 See the [LICENSE](./LICENSE) file for more details.

----

-## 📱 Live Demo
+### 📱 Live Demo

 You can access the project online via GitHub Pages:
 [GitHub Pages](https://giulioarantes.github.io/e-commerce/)